etingof/snmpfwd/docs/source/configuration/examples/command-forwarding-oid-filtering.rst

 Plugin configuration
 ++++++++++++++++++++

-The *oidfilter* plugin is configured to pass just a few specific OIDs and branches blocking the rest of the MIB tree that backend SNMP agent serve.
+The *oidfilter* plugin is configured at the server side to pass just a few specific OIDs and branches blocking the rest of the MIB tree that backend SNMP agent serve.

 .. literalinclude:: /../../conf/command-forwarding-filtering/plugins/oidfilter.conf